thumbnail_Antropogenic-impact_all (1)

 ABOUT ASTRESS

-This project, which will last 15 months, is essential for the advancement of sustainability and protection of marine ecosystems in the Canary Islands and is aligned with the strategic objectives of the Smart Specialization Strategy (RIS-3) of the Canary Islands 2021-2027.
+This project, which will last 36 months, from October 1, 2024, to September 31, 2027, is essential for advancing the sustainability and protection of marine ecosystems in the Canary Islands and is aligned with the strategic objectives of the Canary Islands' Smart Specialization Strategy (RIS-3) 2021-2027.

 The ASTRESS project focuses on achieving the following objectives: